jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 Finetuner adopts the idea of [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) and [metric learning](https://en.wikipedia.org/wiki/Similarity_learning#Metric_learning).
 The rationale is
-1. TLL dataset is a relatively small dataset, it's not reasonable to train a large network, such as ResNet on TLL from scratch.
-So we train part of the network by freezing layers.
+- it is a relatively small dataset and doesn't require training a large network from scratch.
+So we train only part of the ResNet-50 by freezing layers.
-2. TLL dataset consists of pairs of images that can be formed as a positive pair (same classes), and a random image can be considered as a negative pair.
-We can form a `triplet` and use the Finetuner `TripletLoss`.
-We expect after fine-tuning, the distance between positive pairs can be pulled closer, while the distance between positive and negative pairs can be pushed away.
+- it consists of pairs of images that can be formed as positive pairs (same classes).
+A random image can be considered as a negative pair.
+We construct `triplet` and use the `TripletLoss`.

+After fine-tuning, the distance between positive pairs is expected to be pulled closer, while the distance between positive and negative pairs is expected to be pushed away.

 ## Environment & Data Preparation